Make a show worth coming back to.

 How long until I have my first episode?

-Days, not weeks.
+About an hour for a first short episode.
 You don't author a bible first — you name a character, pick a format, and start.
 The bible fills in from what you actually make.
-Episode 1 takes as long as your first run through the six-step pipeline; everything after that is iteration.
+Episode 1 takes as long as your first run through the pipeline; everything after that is iteration.

 Can I bring my own voices and characters?

 Yes.
 Characters live in the show bible — name, personality, visual description, voice ID.
-Pick any ElevenLabs voice, or bring a cloned one — share it to the Voice Library or connect your own ElevenLabs key — and the audio step can voice-replace any performance into a character's voice.
+Pick any ElevenLabs voice, or bring a cloned one by sharing it to the Voice Library, and the audio step can voice-replace any performance into a character's voice.
 For visuals, upload reference images that steer every image-generation step.

 How does it run?

-It mixes cloud AI APIs with local GPU work (an RTX 5090), and runs as a hosted tool for the early-access evaluations — kept intentionally small while the production workflow is refined with real creators.
+It runs as a hosted tool built on cloud AI services, kept intentionally small while the production workflow is refined with real creators.
 What those creators make is what shapes it next.

 Showspring is in private evaluation with a small group of creators.
 Tell us about your show and we'll be in touch.
 What happens next 1 · We read every application personally and reply within a couple of days.
 2 · If it fits, you get access and a working session to set your show up.
 3 · Everything you make — characters, episodes, channel — stays yours.